Striveworks/valor/docs/basic_usage.md

 ## Using the Python client

 Let's walk through a hypothetical example where we're trying to classify dogs and cats in a series of images.
-Note that all of the code below is pseudo-code for clarity; please see our ["Getting Started"](https://github.com/Striveworks/valor/blob/main/examples/getting_started.ipynb) notebook for a working example.
+Note that all of the code below is pseudo-code for clarity; please see our [Getting Started](https://github.com/Striveworks/valor/blob/main/examples/getting_started.ipynb) notebook for a working example.

 ### Import dependencies